AxisCommunications/body-worn-integration-api/README.md

 The Body worn integration API makes it possible to integrate a third-party application as a content destination (CD) to the Body worn system (BWS).
 The application that implements the API operates as the server, while the BWS is the client that calls the API.
 The API itself is HTTPS-based and communication with the application is protected by certificates, which need to be configured before the API can be used.

+This document describes the integration at a specific point in time, and new additions to the specification may not apply fully.
+For example, recordings made on earlier versions of the BWS firmware might not have all the data required by the latest specification.
+The metadata of such recordings would then be missing certain fields or they might be substituted by a default value.
+Another example could be that newly added capabilities will not be supported by earlier firmwares, and the BWS will therefore not apply the capability even if specified by the integration API.

 ## Terminology

 |Term | Description |